A SPECIALIZED CARE FOR LGBTQ+ ASIAN AMERICANS

 Diversity & Inclusion Trainer Certification

-Training in evidence-based family therapy/systemic therapy models, such as structural family therapy, solution-focused brief therapy, and narrative therapy.
+Training in evidence-based family therapy/systemic therapy models, such as structural family therapy, solution-focused brief therapy, narrative therapy, and internal family systems (IFS).

 Publications